What to expect during virtual help sessions

 We look forward to meeting you and your baby.
 Your partner or other supporter is very welcome to join the session too.

-The facilitator may be running late with another family but will do her best to contact you as close as possible to the scheduled time.
+The facilitator may be running late with another family but will do their best to contact you as close as possible to the scheduled time.
 Please make sure that you have your phone with you, in case we need to call you.

 Each slot is 20 minutes long and another family may be waiting for their consultation straight after yours.
 Thank you for your understanding about this.